MarikaBBB/MarikaBBB.github.io/game/README.md

 1- Shuffling the image into tiles: Initially, I attempted to shuffle the image into tiles programmatically using JavaScript.
 However, I encountered difficulties in properly randomizing the tiles.
 After exploring different approaches, I decided to handle the shuffling in CSS.
 By assigning different order values to the tiles in the CSS styles, I achieved a visually shuffled puzzle.
 This simplified the logic and futher step in JavaScript.

 2- Checking if tiles are in the correct order: Initially, I struggled with implementing the logic to check if the tiles were in the correct order.
-The checkTilesOrder() function didn't work as expected.
+The ```checkTilesOrder();``` function didn't work as expected.
 To resolve this, I carefully reviewed the code and realized that I needed to compare the tile order with the expected order.
 By making this adjustment, I was able to correctly determine if the puzzle was solved.

 3- Timer and game over alert: When the time limit or maximum moves were reached, I noticed that although the game over alert appeared, the timer continued running.
-To fix this, I modified the stopTimer() function to clear the timer interval, ensuring that the timer stopped when the game was over.
+To fix this, I modified the ```stopTimer();``` function to clear the timer interval, ensuring that the timer stopped when the game was over.
 This ensured that the alert message and timer behavior were synchronized.

 4- New Game button and timer speed: Another challenge I encountered was that when clicking the "New Game" button, the timer appeared to run faster than normal.
 To address this issue, I realized that I needed to reset the timer and start it fresh for each new game.
-I achieved this by calling the resetTimer() function at the beginning of the shuffle() function.
+I achieved this by calling the ```resetTimer();``` function at the beginning of the ```shuffle();``` function.
 This ensured that the timer started correctly and ran at a consistent speed throughout the game.

 5- Closing the game over alert: After clicking "OK" on the game over alert, I noticed that the message did not close as expected.
 To resolve this, I modified the event listener for the "OK" button to hide the alert after it was clicked.
 This provided a smoother user experience by dismissing the alert properly.

 6- Timer speed on page load: I observed that the timer appeared to run at a normal speed when the page initially loaded, but it became faster after clicking the "New Game" button.
 Upon investigation, I realized that the timer interval duration needed adjustment.
-By fine-tuning the interval duration in the startTimer() function, I ensured that the timer maintained a consistent speed throughout the game, regardless of when it was started.
+By fine-tuning the interval duration in the ```startTimer()'``` function, I ensured that the timer maintained a consistent speed throughout the game, regardless of when it was started.

 ### Debugging Process
 I carefully reviewed the code logic, inspected variables, and setted breakpoints in the IDE.
 Additionally, I used the google inpector and closely monitored the browser console for any error messages or unexpected behavior.